5 min read

 Why multiple humans still matter

-AI agents can process context quickly, but they do not own the stakes.
+AI participants can process context quickly, but they do not own the stakes.

 The mesh should help people contribute at the right level: